matthewthekramer/RCA-Practice-Item-Picker/README.md

 # RCA-Practice-Item-Picker

-A couple scripts to create practice data to study for the RCA exam
+A simple script to create practice data to study for the RCA exam

 To run:
 ```